sweetspot letter

 Positive drivers

 The emergence of smart waste management methods is expected to support margins.
-The introduction of sorting robots, chipped recycling bins, GPS-operated compactors and other novel technologies are set to cut ongoing costs for waste managers (McKinsey, May 2022; EEA, January 2021)
+AI-driven sorting robots leveraging billions of waste images, chipped recycling bins, GPS-operated compactors and other novel technologies are set to cut ongoing costs (Earth.org, April 2023; Waste Management World, February 2024)

 Negative drivers

 Negative second-order effects from the growing environmental consciousness of consumers.
-The longer product life cycles and reductions in household waste are expected to lower the total demand for waste collection and recycling services (interview by Gain.pro)
+Longer product life cycles and reductions in household waste are expected to lower the total demand for waste collection and recycling services (interview by Gain.pro; European Commission, August 2025)

 Detailed assessments of the market outlook